International Programmes 2025/2026

 Languages

 The curriculum will be taught in English.
 Therefore, very good English proficiency is required in order to successfully follow the programme.
 We recommend that students from abroad who are unable to speak German study German before and during their studies.
-Participants can choose to write their exams, term papers, and Master's theses in either English or German.
+Extracurricular language courses are offered by the Language Centre at the University of Erfurt.

 Programme duration